gwastro/pycbc/docs/tmpltbank.rst

 * A program to generate a non-spinning template bank
 * A program to generate an aligned-spin template bank using a geometrical lattice algorithm
-* A program to generate an aligned-spin template bank using a stochastical placement algorithm.
+* A program to generate an aligned-spin template bank using a stochastic placement algorithm.

 Each of these codes is described in turn and is accompanied by some examples of how to run the code, some relevant background and references and the options described from the codes' help messages.